spiral-project/ihatemoney/docs/installation.rst

 And point your browser at `http://localhost:5000 <http://localhost:5000>`_.

-Configure database with MySQL/MariaDB (optional)
+Configure database with MariaDB (optional)
 ================================================

-.. note:: Only required if you use MySQL/MariaDB.
+.. note:: Only required if you use MariaDB.
+Make sure to use MariaDB 10.3.2 or newer.

 1. Install PyMySQL dependencies.
 On Debian or Ubuntu, that would be::